w3f/polkadot-wiki/docs/learn/learn-nominator.md

 - **comm.**: Total commission kept by the validator (100% means the validator will keep all rewards and thus nominators will not receive them).
 A validator's commission is the percentage of the validator reward which is taken by the validator before the rewards are split among the nominators.
 As a nominator, you may think that the lowest commission is best.
-However, this is not always true.
-Validators must be able to run at break-even in order to sustainably continue operation.
+However, validators must be able to run at break-even in order to sustainably continue operation.
 Independent validators that rely on the commission to cover their server costs help to keep the network decentralized.
 Some validators, operated by central exchanges etc., keep 100% of the commission to payout their staking service clients and therefore do not provide any rewards to external nominators.
 Commission is just one piece of the puzzle that you should consider when picking validators to nominate.
 - **total stake**: The total amount of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :Kusama }} tokens staked by nominators and the validator (i.e. own stake, see below).
 - **own stake**: The amount of {{ polkadot: DOT :polkadot }}{{ kusama: KSM :Kusama }} tokens the